Staples makes it easy with more ways than ever to find the perfect gifts

 gender and region Census data to ensure a sample representative of the

 entire adult population of Canada.
+The full survey can be found at:

 About Staples Canada